varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

 	The storage backend to use to save this object.
+If none is set, Varnish will pick a storage backend in a round-robin fashion, or the `Transient` backend if the object is short-lived.

 beresp.storage_hint	``VCL <= 4.0``